ChrisKwangWooLee/Sprint-Challenge--Advanced-CSS/README.md

 ### Home Page - Desktop HTML & LESS

-* [ ] Take 10 minutes to review the code that has already been provided for you.
+* [v] Take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.

-* [ ] Add a viewport meta tag to the head of your index.html page
+* [v] Add a viewport meta tag to the head of your index.html page

-* [ ] [Review the provided home desktop design file](design-files/home-desktop.png).
+* [v] [Review the provided home desktop design file](design-files/home-desktop.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)

-* [ ] Navigation Styles: Use the `navigation.less` file for styling.
+* [v] Navigation Styles: Use the `navigation.less` file for styling.

-* [ ] Main Content Styles: Use the `home-page.less` file for styling
+* [v] Main Content Styles: Use the `home-page.less` file for styling

-* [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
+* [v] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins

-* [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.
+* [v] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.

-* [ ]  Use at least 2 parameters to create your button
+* [v]  Use at least 2 parameters to create your button

-* [ ] Create a hover state that swaps the background color and font color of the base button styles.
+* [v] Create a hover state that swaps the background color and font color of the base button styles.

 ### Mobile Design

-* [ ] Create a `@phone` variable that contains a `max-width: 500px` media query string.
+* [v] Create a `@phone` variable that contains a `max-width: 500px` media query string.
 Use the `@phone` variable for all your nested mobile styling.

-* [ ] [Review the provided home mobile design file](design-files/home-mobile.png).
+* [v] [Review the provided home mobile design file](design-files/home-mobile.png).
 Match your mobile styling the best you can using the design file.

-* [ ] Push your changes and create a pull request if you haven't already.
+* [v] Push your changes and create a pull request if you haven't already.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.